john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 ## What are getters and setters?
 <dl>
 <dd>
 There may be some instances where you want to *get* something like a local variable inside an object or even *set* a variable to another value.
 This is where *getters and setters* come in.
+In the example below, we have the private property ```isAutomobile``` which cannot be accessed from the outside (i.e. console.log(isAutomobile) will result in an error).
+But suppose you want to display this property somewhere else in your code?
+To do this, you need to use a **getter**.

-**A getter is a function that is used to read a private property inside an object.** In the example, below
+**A getter is a function that is used to read a private property inside an object.**

+This is NOT to modify the private propety, but rather the *read* the property.

 ```JavaScript
   function Car(make, model) {
     let isAutomobile = true;